gioblu/PJON_ASK/README.md

 1-Wire is almost what I needed for a lot of projects but has its downsides: first it is propietary and closed source code and second, for me, the implementation is a littlebit chaotic.

 ## How to start
 The first step is the physical layer.
 Lets wire the two arduinos.
-Simply find a piece of wire and select a digital pin you want to use on both boards where to connect the wire.
-After this you should have both arduino boards connected by the wire on the same pin.
+Simply find a piece of wire and select a digital pin you want to use on both boards where to connect the transmitter's and receiver's pin.
+After this you should have both arduino boards connected by the wires on both transmitter and receiver module.

 Lets start coding, instantiate the `PJON` object that in the example is called network.
 To initialize a network based on PJON you need only to define the transmission, and reception pin (any free digital pin on your board) where ASK transmitter and receiver are connected and a unique ID (0 - 255):